 4. Make Schedules

 Make practical completion dates.
 State the different measurable strategies like statistical sampling, analytical processes, and documentation.
 Also, add the most important information that is written in the request for proposal.
-According to lohfeldconsulting.com, develop your final proposal schedule backward from the submission date, and develop your sample schedule forward from an RFP receipt, including the time to finalize your outline, schedule templates, meeting materials, storyboards or annotated outlines, etc.
+According to lohfeldconsulting.com, develop your final proposal schedule backward from the submission date, and develop your sample calendar forward from an RFP receipt, including the time to finalize your outline, schedule templates, meeting materials, storyboards or annotated outlines, etc.